 H1K609 New and Renewable Energy MSc Postgraduate Taught 2017

-The MSc in New and Renewable Energy is designed to equip graduates with the skills required to meet the growing challenge to achieve energy and environmental sustainability through the application of new and renewable energy technologies.
-The programme aims to enable you to develop the capacity to solve problems across the traditional Engineering boundaries and to have an appreciation of complete energy systems from source to end user, to have knowledge of the relevant technologies and to understand the interactions between them.
-The programme also provides you with the opportunity to develop skills in research, development, design and project management through individual and team-based project work.
+The MSc in New and Renewable Energy is designed to equip our graduates with the skills required to meet the growing challenge to achieve energy and environmental sustainability through the application of new and renewable energy technologies.
+The programme aims to enable students to develop the capacity to solve problems across the traditional Engineering boundaries and to have an appreciation of complete energy systems from source to end user, to have knowledge of the relevant technologies and to understand the interactions between them.
+The programme also provides students with the opportunity to develop skills in research, development, design and project management through individual and team-based project work.

-- Renewable Energy and Environment
+- Energy Conversion and Delivery

 - Group Design Project